imm-a/smallPosit_modular/README.md

 Multiplier: muls_rtl
 Encoder: mulenc_rtl
 ```
+Approximate multiplier"
-Approximate reduced precision multiplier can be enabled by setting the parameter mw to the number of bits to be removed.
+Reduced precision multiplier can be enabled by uncommenting the required function in PositMul.scala
+Set the parameter mw in src/main/scala/make/MakeRTL.scala to the number of bits to be removed.
-Uncomment code for xor multiplier.
+Repeat for XOR multiplier but make sure to set desired parameters in MakeRTL.scala
+Modify posit.conf as required.